 Storing Tips

-• Refrigerator: To store for up to two weeks, transfer pâté into an airtight jar or container.
+• Refrigerator: To store for up to two weeks, transfer pâté into an airtight jar or container and place it in the fridge.
 Then, cover it with a thin layer of melted butter.
 The butter will “seal” the pâté.
 Each time you dip into the pâté, reseal the top with butter to continue preserving.

 • Freezer: To store for up to three months, place pâté in an airtight and freezer-safe container.
 Thaw in the refrigerator overnight before serving.